eorfanakis/OpenMM_Machine_Learnkng_Force_Field/README.md

 ## Overview

-This repository documents a workflow I developed for training a machine learning force field (MLFF) with enhanced representation of halogen-bonding interactions in drug-like molecules.
+This repository documents a workflow developed for training a machine learning force field (MLFF) with enhanced representation of halogen-bonding interactions in drug-like molecules.

 The project started from a problem that is particularly relevant to medicinal chemistry and membrane simulations.
 Many biologically active molecules contain chlorine, bromine or iodine.
 These atoms can form directional interactions with electron-rich atoms through the so-called σ-hole.
 In a conventional atom-centred representation, this anisotropic interaction is not always straightforward to describe, especially when the geometry of the interaction matters.